zhanzhangqq/Dissertation/README.md

 ## Contents

 1. **Gas Flaring Study**
-    - Code related to the gas flaring project introduced in the oral qualifying exam.
+    - Code for the research project focusing on field-level gas flaring estimation using a oil & gas field geo-database.
     - [Detailed documentation for the gas flaring study](./GasFlaring/README.md).

-2. **Methane Measurement Project**
+2. **Methane Measurement Study**
     - Code for the research project focusing on methane measurement using remote sensing imaging spectroscopy.
     - [Detailed documentation for the methane project](./MethaneMeasurement/README.md).

-3. **Carbon Dioxide Measurement Project**
+3. **Carbon Dioxide Measurement Study**
     - Code for the research project focusing on carbon dioxide measurement using remote sensing imaging spectroscopy.
     - [Detailed documentation for the carbon dioxide project](./CarbonDioxideMeasurement/README.md).